 Sherman and Hart (2006) provide the following objectives for mergers:

-- to respond to competitive cost pressures through economics of scale and scope.
+- to respond to competitive cost pressures through economies of scale and scope.

 - to improve process engineering and technology

-- to increase scale of production in existing product lines
+- to increase the scale of production in existing product lines

 - to find additional uses for existing management teams